iqb-berlin/teststudio-lite-setup/README.md

 ### Application access

 Open http://localhost in your browser.
-You see now the testcenter application with testdata.
+You see now the teststudio application with testdata.

 You can log in with: `super` and password `user123`\
 You can reach the backend with `api` path suffix.